Jefflol/random-tips/README.md

-# random-tips
+# Random Tips and Code Snippets
-Collection of random tips and code snippets
+This is a collection of random tips and code snippets.